Are you attending an important interview and wondering what are all the Selenium interview questions you will go through?

 The various types of Selenium frameworks are:

 - Data-Driven Framework: In this framework, full test data is taken from some external source files like an XML, Excel, CSV, or some other database table.
+It is based on different datasets that ar ecraeted on externa files such as excel and are imported into the automation testing tool.
+These datasets are engineered to be kept separate from the original script, thus increasing the accuracy.

 - Hybrid Framework: This framework is a blend of both the Keyword Driven framework and the Data-Driven framework.
+The framework uses different keywords and datasets.

 Q.14) Name a few files that serve as a data source for various Selenium frameworks.